Skip to content

 1. Increased muscular activity

-• Natural foot roll thanks to muscle activation and roll-off function
+• Natural roll-off thanks to muscle activation and roll-off function

-With a healthy, physiological rolling movement - from the heel to the midfoot to the metatarsophalangeal joint - all foot structures are evenly loaded.
-This promotes a balanced distribution of force over the entire sole of the foot and relieves pressure on the sensitive forefoot area in particular.
+With a healthy, physiological roll-off — from heel through midfoot to the big toe joint — all foot structures are loaded evenly.
+This promotes balanced force distribution across the entire sole and particularly relieves focal stress in the sensitive forefoot.

-The elastic, springy properties of kybun shoes allow the heel to sink gently into the sole when stepping.
-This means that the load on the body only increases gradually, giving the foot and leg muscles the time they need to activate in good time.
-This early muscle pre-tensioning stabilizes the foot during the further rolling process and ensures that the midfoot and forefoot are placed in a controlled and gentle manner.
-This protects the natural fat pad under the forefoot and the sensitive metatarsal heads from incorrect and excessive strain.
+The elastic-springy properties of kybun shoes allow the heel to sink gently into the sole on contact.
+This causes load to increase gradually, giving foot and leg muscles enough time to activate.
+This early muscle pre-tension stabilizes the foot during the subsequent roll-off and ensures that mid- and forefoot are placed down in a controlled and gentle manner.
+This protects the natural fat pad under the forefoot as well as the sensitive metatarsal heads from mis- and overload.

-In addition, the slightly rounded sole shape of kybun shoes supports the natural forward movement of the foot and promotes harmonious, dynamic rolling - a key prerequisite for pain-free walking and lasting relief for the forefoot.
+In addition, the slightly rounded sole shape of kybun shoes supports the natural forward movement of the foot and promotes a harmonious, dynamic roll-off — a key prerequisite for pain-free walking and sustainable forefoot relief.

-• Reduction of the force impact of hard, flat floors through damping effect
+• Reduction of force impact from hard, flat floors by damping effect

-When the heel strikes the ground in kybun shoes, the elastic, springy material of the sole is compressed, reducing the ground reaction force and transferring it to the body with a delay.
-The cushioning property reduces the peak loads that would otherwise act directly on the structures of the musculoskeletal system.
-The time delay in the application of force enables early muscular activation so that the muscle groups involved, particularly those responsible for stabilizing the transverse and longitudinal arches, can preload in good time.
-This optimizes the efficient execution of the support and cushioning functions of the arch of the foot.
-This mechanism also contributes to the prevention of a fallen arches by placing the forefoot in a controlled and precise manner.
-By improving muscular activity, incorrect and excessive strain on the sensitive nerve endings and metatarsal heads is prevented, which protects the forefoot and associated structures in particular from damaging pressure peaks.
+On heel strike in kybun shoes, the elastic-springy sole material compresses, reducing and delaying the ground reaction force transmitted to the body.
+The damping property reduces peak loads that would otherwise act directly on musculoskeletal structures.
+The temporal delay of force impact allows for early muscular activation so that the muscle groups involved — especially those stabilizing the transverse and longitudinal arches — can pre-tension in time.
+This optimizes the efficient execution of supporting and damping functions of the foot arches.
+This mechanism also helps prevent a collapsing foot by ensuring the forefoot is placed down in a controlled and precise manner.
+By improving muscular activity, mis- and overload of sensitive nerve endings and metatarsal heads are prevented, protecting the forefoot and associated structures from harmful pressure peaks.

-The elastic, springy sole also enables the kinetic energy generated when stepping to be stored for a short time, which is then released for forward movement and active rolling in the further course of the movement cycle.
-This functional rolling motion is described in detail in the previous section and represents a further advantage.
+The elastic-springy sole also enables short-term storage of kinetic energy generated on impact, which is released later in the gait cycle to support forward motion and active roll-off.
+This functional roll-off was described in detail in the previous section and represents another advantage.

-During the rolling phase, the cushioning properties of the sole continue to have an effect in that the ground reaction forces are not transferred directly and selectively to the forefoot, but are gently cushioned and evenly distributed.
-This process helps to reduce the load on the ball of the foot and promotes a more physiological movement.
+During the roll-off phase, the sole’s damping properties continue to act by cushioning and evenly distributing the ground reaction forces instead of transferring them directly and focally to the forefoot.
+This process reduces load on the ball of the foot and promotes a more physiological movement execution.

 Newton Law

-1. Force effect 1 during heel strike in conventional shoes
+1. Force impact 1 on heel strike in conventional shoes

-2. Force effect 2 during heel strike in kybun shoes
+2. Force impact 2 on heel strike in kybun shoes

 4. Time in seconds